 Limited companies remove the personal responsibility for business debts.
 You can also minimise your personal tax by paying yourself less salary and greater dividends.
 However, setting up is a little more complex, and once you’re up and running you’ll need to employ an accountant to produce your annual accounts for Companies House.

-The choice is then which suits you best.
-Either way, using QuickBooks online accounting software can make your life easier, allowing you to devote more time to growing your business.
+The choice is then whichever suits you best.
+Either way, using QuickBooks or Xero online accounting software can make your life easier, allowing you to devote more time to growing your business.

 We're here to help